OceaneVilleneuve/oceanevilleneuve/README.md

  <ul>
   <li>
-   My CV, portfolio and contact form are available online on my website : www.oceane-villeneuve.fr 💻.
+   👨‍💻 My CV and my portfolio are available at [www.oceane-villeneuve.fr](www.oceane-villeneuve.fr).
   </li>
   <li>
    I’m currently working on an app with some friends call MEETSICIANS 🎸.